shirleytxu/openCVproject/README.md

 # Special Instructions:
 Press any key to go from window to window.
 The last window is the 3D histogram.
 Close the 3D histogram window to end the program.

+If you want to look at the timer version, please view commit 493c224400 :)